vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-03-multimodal-rag-application.markdown

 Today we are going to work on Multimodality which is basically a concept that essentially empowers AI models with the capacity to perceive, listen, and comprehend data in diverse formats together with the text.
 Pretty much like how we do!

 In an ideal situation, we should be able to mix different types of data together and show them to a generative AI model at the same time and iterate on it.
 It could be as simple as telling the AI model, "Hey, a few days ago, I sent you a picture of a brown, short dog.
 Can you find that picture for me?" and the model should then give us the details of that picture.
-Basically, we want the AI to understand the things more like how we humans do,  becoming really good at handling and responding to all kinds of information.
+Basically, we want the AI to understand things more like how we humans do,  becoming really good at handling and responding to all kinds of information.

-But the challenge here is to make a computer understands one data format with it's related reference, and that could be a mix of text, audio, thermal imagery, and videos.
+But the challenge here is to make a computer understand one data format with its related reference, and that could be a mix of text, audio, thermal imagery, and videos.
 Now to make this happen, we use something called Embeddings.
-It's really a numeric vector which contains a bunch of numbers written together that might not mean much to us but understood by machines very well.
+It's really a numeric vector which contains a bunch of numbers written together that might not mean much to us but are understood by machines very well.

 ### Cat is equal to Cat